Atams777/atams777.github.io/index.md

 # What is this site:

-This site is for the most part and excuse for me to work with stuff outside of my day job.
+This site is, for the most part, an excuse for me to work with stuff outside of my day job.

 Hosting websites on GitHub, playing with some Java code, Google Analytics, etc.